betaflight/betaflight/docs/development/TestCoverage.md

 gcov -s src/main/sensors -o obj/test/ battery_unittest.cc
 ```

-To produce an coverage report in xml format usable by the Cobertura plugin in Jenkins requires installation of a  Python script called "gcovr" from github:
+To produce a coverage report in XML format usable by the Cobertura plugin in Jenkins requires installation of a  Python script called "gcovr" from github:

 https://github.com/gcovr/gcovr/tree/dev